Picking Winners And Losers In The 18% Yielding BDC Sector

 To continue to qualify as a RIC for U.S. federal income tax purposes and obtain favorable RIC tax treatment, we must meet certain requirements, including certain minimum distribution requirements.
 The Company has declared a deemed distribution of $1.15 per share to the Company’s common stockholders of record as of the close of business on March 31, 2020.
 When the Company declares a deemed distribution, instead of a cash distribution, the Company pays a 21% federal income tax on the retained net long-term capital gains on behalf of common stockholders.
 In turn, common stockholders are deemed to have received a capital gain dividend and are deemed to have paid the tax that is actually paid by the Company.
 As a result, common stockholders receive a tax credit that they can use to offset their tax on the deemed distribution or for other purposes, including claiming a refund, as appropriate.

-However, it should be pointed out that GAIN had accumulated net realized gains 2019 which are taxable events.
+However, it should be pointed out that GAIN had accumulated net realized gains in 2019 which are taxable events.
 As mentioned in previous articles, BDCs avoid taxation at the corporate level, allowing them to pass along ordinary income and capital gains directly to the shareholder.

 BDCs are required to pay out a majority of their taxable gains and income but are allowed up to 10% as spillover income which means they must pay it out in the first 9 months of the following year.
 GAIN paid special dividends in 2019 and another one coming in June 2020, retained 10% as spillover, and used a "deemed dividend" to retain the rest.
 Please see the following press release for additional details: